igorskyflyer/npm-adblock-filter-counter/README.md

 countRules(rules: string): number
 ```

-Counts Adblock filter rules found in the provided string.
+Counts ad-block filter rules found in the provided string.

 <br>

-`rules` - The Adblock filter string to count rules in.
+`rules` - The ad-block filter string to count rules in.

 <br>